things-you-should-know-about-gestational-diabetes-photo

 Blood Sugar Target

-You will be meeting with your team of dietitians, nurses, and doctor to discuss your management plan.
+You’ll meet with a team of dietitians, nurses, and doctor to discuss your management plan.
 You blood sugar targets are:

 • Fasting blood sugar (before breakfast): less than 5.3 mmol/L